Hmn-92/DJANet/README.md

 ### 2. Datasets

-- RegDB [1]: The RegDB dataset can be downloaded from this [website](http://dm.dongguk.edu/link.html).
+- RegDB [1]: The RegDB dataset can be downloaded from this [website](http://dm.dongguk.edu/link.html)by submitting a copyright form.

+       (Named: "Dongguk Body-based Person Recognition Database (DBPerson-Recog-DB1)" on their website).

 - SYSU-MM01 [2]: The SYSU-MM01 dataset can be downloaded from this [website](http://isee.sysu.edu.cn/project/RGBIRReID.htm).